membrane/api-gateway/distribution/examples/openapi/README.md

   x-membrane-id: fruitshop
 ```

-To the id the version will be appended so the id will then be _fruitshop-v-1-0_.
+To the id the version will be appended so the id will be _fruitshop-v-1-0_.